silvalab/MMOptimizer/README.md

 ### Introduction

 MMOptimizer is a tool for optimizing Markov models of ion channels, using the matrix exponential to greatly reduce fitting times.
-It provides a flexable framework for encoding a range of experimentally collected protject into the model fitting.
+It provides a flexible framework for encoding a range of experimentally collected recordings into the model fitting.

 ### License

-MMOptimizer is released under the MIT Licensse (refer to the LICENSE file for details).
+MMOptimizer is released under the MIT License (refer to the LICENSE file for details).

 ### Contents
 0. [Requirements: software](#requirements-software)